vg2902/synchro-task/readme.md

 ```

 The table must have:
-* all three columns with exactly the same names and data types as they are defined above
+* both columns with exactly the same names and data types as they are defined above
-* a primary key based on **task_id**
+* a primary key on **task_id** column

 Column size, however, is not limited and can vary.
 Just make sure that **task_id** column
 is wide enough to fit anticipated values.
 By default, the service expects the table to be named **SYNCHRO_TASK**,
-but this can be overridden during initialization.
+but this can be overridden.

 `SynchroTaskJdbcService` requires `javax.sql.DataSource` for initialization.
-Every invocation of `run(SynchroTask)` method first will obtain a new `Connection` from this `DataSource`.
+Every invocation of `run(SynchroTask)` method first obtains a new `Connection` from this `DataSource`.
 This connection is then used to create and immediately lock the **control row** with the given **task_id** in
 the **registry table**.

 If the row already exists and is unlocked, the service will try to reuse it.
-If the row already exists and is locked by another database session, the given `SynchroTask` will be assumed
+If the row already exists and is locked by another database session, the given `SynchroTask` is assumed
 as being currently executed, and the operation outcome will depend on the task [**lock timeout**](#lock-timeout)
 settings.